NASA-PDS/pds-view/README.rst

 Building the platform-specific installers leverages Buildout_.
 The Buildout bootstrapper script, ``boostrap.py`` is included with the PDS Inspect Tool source.
-Simply do the following:
+Simply do the following (adjusting paths and platform-specifics as needed):

 1. Use the Python from your vitualenv to bootstrap:
    ``/tmp/mypython/bin/python2.7 bootstrap.py``